Adrenal fatigue can be drastically affected by both low blood sugar and high blood sugar.

 - Blurred vision

-While the above symptoms can be challenging to recognize in ourselves, there are laboratory tests your doctor can run.
-These include (12):
+These symptoms can be challenging to recognize in ourselves, however, there are laboratory tests your doctor can run.
+These include (11):

 - Hemoglobin A1C

 - Oral glucose tolerance test

 Additionally, you can purchase a glucometer from your local pharmacy and track your own blood sugar.
 I recommend the following testing schedule: